 Originally published: 2006

 This project will show you how I built a ball mill for the process of making finely ground powders.
-Predominantly for the production of black powder and other pyrotechnic compounds.
-I have shown how I build the ball mill and how I made my own lead ball grinding media.
+They are often used for the production of high performing black powder and other pyrotechnic compounds.
+(Note: the manufacture, storage and transportation of pyrotechnic compounds without official licensing may not be legal in certain countries).
+I have shown how I built a ball mill and how I made my own lead ball grinding media for demonstration purposes only.

-Ball mills are machines which are used to reduce the granular size of powdered chemicals and to efficiently mix multiple chemicals together.
+Ball mills are machines which are used to reduce the granular size of powdered compounds and chemicals; its use is also a highly efficient method to mix/blend multiple substances together.
 This is an important requirement for good pyrotechnic compounds, the finer the grain of a pyrotechnic compound and how well it has been mixed with other constituents determines how efficiently the compound will combust.

 Ball milling pyrotechnic compositions is a very hazardous procedure.
 Care and the correct materials and procedures must be followed when running the mill.
 You should never mill any shock sensitive compounds such as flash powder.
 The grinding media within a ball mill must be non-sparking, common grinding media used are lead balls or ceramic media.
 Chrome steel or glass grinding media should never be used.
 Milling should always be performed outside away from buildings and the public in case of accidental ignition of the compound being ground.